Q: When Medicare Part B premiums increase, does the increase apply to all enrollees?

-For beneficiaries who are “held harmless,” the increase in Part B premiums will be about 4 percent.
-But since the money is taken directly out of their Social Security checks, the cost of living adjustment (COLA) in their Social Security checks will cover the higher Part B premium, and they’ll end up with Social Security checks that are exactly the same as they were in 2016.
+For beneficiaries who are “held harmless,” and for whom the Part B increase would otherwise exceed their Social Security COLA, the Part B increase ends up being limited to the amount of the COLA.
+That means their full COLA is used to cover the Part B premium increase and they’ll end up with Social Security checks that are exactly the same as they were the year before.

 How it worked in 2016